nfabacus/MobileFlashCards/README.md

 # Mobile Flash Cards
 24th Oct, 2017 <br/>
 This is a Mobile Flash Cards application, which runs on Android emulator.
-I have not tested on iOS emulator, but it should also run on iOS emulator, with a correct set-up.
+I have not tested on iOS emulator.
+LocalNotification may also require slightly different setup for iOS.

 I built this app as a part of the final assignment for the React Nanodegree by Udacity.